Miami Dolphins Make Roster Moves On First Day Of Training Camp

 On the upside, the team announced they have signed guard Tyler Marz.

 Marz has played in six NFL games with one start, all coming with Tennessee during the 2018 season.
 He has spent time on practice squads for Carolina (2019), Tennessee (2016-18) and the L.A.
 Chargers (2017) and also spent time on the Chargers’ active roster in 2017.
-Marz originally entered the NFL as an undrafted college free agent with Tennessee on May 9, 2016.READ MORE: Deadly Triple Shooting In Deerfield Beach
+Marz originally entered the NFL as an undrafted college free agent with Tennessee on May 9, 2016.READ MORE: Activists Say Hundreds Of Cuban Protesters Have Been Arrested Since Anti-Regime Demonstrations Broke Out

 The Miami Dolphins will host 14 training camp practices that are open to the public at their brand new, state-of-the-art training facility.